 - Tell your partner, your baby’s grandparents, and other caregivers how important talking is to your baby’s developing brain.
 Encourage them to find ways to talk to your baby, too—the more words your baby hears, the easier their language acquisition can become later on.

 - For more ideas on what to talk about, check out the Talking Topics book from The Inspector Play Kit.

 9. Exploration of new sounds

-In week 4, your baby will start to show more interest in a variety of sounds and patterns.
-Help her build more lasting neural networks by exposing her to sounds from real life, rather than the pre-recorded sounds electronic toys make.
-Experiment with high pitched, low pitched, slow paced, lively, jagged, soft, and other sounds, trying to introduce just one sound at a time.
+Around week 4, your baby will likely start to show more interest in a variety of sounds and patterns.
+Help them build more lasting neural networks by exposing them to sounds from real life, rather than the pre-recorded sounds made by electronic toys.
+Experiment with sounds that high-pitched, low-pitched, slow-paced, lively, soft, etc, introducing just one sound at a time.

-When your baby is alert and the room is quiet, create these sounds in her field of vision.
+When your baby is alert and the room is quiet, make simple sounds in their field of vision: tap on the glass, rattle your keys, snap your fingers.
 These everyday noises are routine for you, but they’re brand new (and therefore interesting) to your baby.
-Try to involve her as much as possible, talking about what you’re doing and what she’s seeing, even though she won’t understand what you’re saying quite yet.
+Try to involve your baby as much as possible, talking about what you’re doing and what they're seeing, even though they won’t understand what you’re saying quite yet.

 Some sound-exploring ideas to get started:

 - Tear or crumple up paper in front of your baby.